What is your name and home field location?

 Word of mouth and social media.
 The Lithuanian community is scattered, but everyone still talks.

 Church events would be the best place.
-The best way to experience Lithuanian culture would be to experience it first-hand, and this is the center of the Philadelphia Lithuanian community.
+The best way to experience Lithuanian culture would be to experience it firsthand, and this is the center of Philadelphia’s Lithuanian community.